jingslaw/eos_workflow/README.md

 ```

 ## An Example for O.psp8
-An example is in eos_workflow/src/tests/
+An example is in eos_workflow/src/tests/ \
+pseudo O.psp8 is from "ONCVPSP-PBE-SR-PDv0.4:standard", a standard
+PseudoTable, which installed in abipy:
+~/.abinit/pseudo/ONCVPSP-PBE-SR-PD/standard

 ### run locally
 ```